eric-rosen/LeArmKinematics/README.md

 link0_t_link6 = link0_t_linki_list[5] # link_6's pose in world frame based on given joint value
 ```

-If we want, we can launch an interactive visualizer to see what the robot looks like in the configuration, and adjust
+If we want, we can launch an interactive visualizer to see what the robot looks like in a given configuration configuration, and adjust
 sliders to see what it would look like in other ones:

 ```
 from learm.visulization import visualize_learm

-# launch interactive visualizer
+# launch interactive visualizer, by default it's in the HOME_CONFIGURATION
 visualize_learm()
 # you can also launch it with a specific starting joint configuration, for example:
-visualize_learm(starting_configuration = HOME_CONFIGURATION)
+visualize_learm(starting_configuration = FORWARD_GRAB_CONFIGURATION)
 ```

+# Support
+If you have any questions, feel free to reach out to [Eric Rosen](eric-rosen.github.io).
+This library is intended to be open-source and free for all to use for any purposes without permission needed.